IBM/ddc-2021-development-to-production/docs/ml-model-development-autoai/running-autoai-notebook.md

 * From your `Project` overview page, click on the `Assets` tab to open the assets page where your project assets are stored and organized.

-* Scroll down to the `Notebooks` section of the page and click on the pencil icon at the right of the `machinelearning-creditrisk-sparkmlmodel` notebook.
+* Scroll down to the `Notebooks` section of the page and click on the pencil icon at the right of the Auto AI experiment notebook (the exact name will be based on the name of the AutoAI experiment you ran but will end in `- experiment notebook` ).

     [![Notebook Open](../images/autoai/autoai-open-jupyternotebook.png)](../images/autoai/autoai-open-jupyternotebook.png)